kar-dim/Watermarking-Accelerated/README.md

 - CUDA implementation: NVIDIA CUDA Toolkit is required for building.
 - CPU Implementation: LibPNG and LibJPEG and zlib are also included, and are used internally by CImg for loading and saving of images.
 - ArrayFire should be installed globally, with default installation options.
 Environment Variable "AF_PATH" will be defined automatically.
-- FFMpeg must exist on system PATH (Pre-build binaries already include FFMpeg binaries and DLLs).
+- FFmpeg must exist on system PATH (Pre-build binaries already include FFmpeg binaries and DLLs).